nqzero/kilim_guava_cache/README.md

-# Demo of using Kilim with Guava CacheBuilder
+# kilim guava cache

+`KilimCache` is a thin wrapper around a Guava `LoadingCache` to provide fully asynchronous lookup and loading

-guava provides a CacheLoader, which is used to fill a LoadingCache. the API supports asynchronous reloading of values, but the initial loading is synchronous. as a result, non-blocking integration with kilim isn't trivial. however, by always loading an initial fake value, the synchronous portion can be bypassed
+guava provides a CacheLoader, which is used to fill a LoadingCache. the API supports asynchronous reloading of values, but the initial loading and all access during a reload are synchronous. as a result, non-blocking integration with kilim isn't trivial.

-`KilimCacheLoader` extends `CacheLoader` and provides a static getter. this getter must be used to access the cache. otherwise, the initial asynchronous load will not be able to complete
+however, by loading placeholder values and then backfilling when asynchronous retrieval from a backing store completes, the blocking portion can be avoided